 The Problem of Poor Hygiene

 The vulnerable parts of the world lack even basic hygiene standards.
 It is so bad that people cannot even afford soap and sometimes resort to harmful hand washing techniques.
 Only 1% of households in the developing world have access to soap.
 This is a leading factor for about 14,000 child deaths under the age of five every day in 2019.
 While we are at war with a pandemic, a big part of the world still battles the demons of poor hygiene.
 An overwhelming proportion of these deaths are caused by entirely preventable illnesses, including diarrheal diseases, acute respiratory infection, and other infections that cause fever.
 Worldwide, 1.6 million deaths per year are attributed to unsafe water, poor sanitation, and lack of hygiene.

 Thanks to the ancient remains of temples and historical monuments, tourism.
 Hotel management has been an ever prospering industry in Cambodia.
-The tourists use millions of individually packaged soap bars likely to be discarded after a single use.
+The tourists use millions of individually packaged soap bars.
+They discard these soaps after a single use.
 Within no time, Eco-Soap Bank was born in a hotel bathroom in Siem Reap.
 Eco-Soap Bank collects used soaps resourced from hotels and redistributes them to the needy after processing.
 Lakhani got in touch with a few scientists to effectively develop a technique to meltdown, sterilize, and reprocess recycled soap bars into new composite bars.

 “The thinking is simple,” says Lakhani, “No child should suffer from a preventable illness because there wasn’t any soap available.
 Part of the inspiration for the Eco-Soap Bank came from the work of Derreck Kayongo, a 2011 CNN Hero,” he adds.